-- 1. Omar Badsha was awarded the DPhil, honoris causa, as outstanding documentary photographer, activist and historian who, - 2.
-Musa W Dube was awarded the DTh, honoris causa, for having pioneered a new way of reading the Bible in pursuit of justice to fight HIV and Aids on the continent, being a prime example of socially engaged scholarship. - 3.
-Max du Preez was awarded the DPhil, honoris causa, for having ushered in a new era for Afrikaans reporting through his and remaining a moral compass in our quest to safeguard our democracy. - 4.
-Trueman Thandabantu Goba was awarded the DEng, honoris causa, for his exceptional contribution to establish critical taking national industry forward, and for ploughing back by showing aspiring young engineers the way to success. - 5.
+- 1. Omar Badsha was awarded the DPhil, honoris causa, as outstanding documentary photographer, activist and historian who, having chronicled the stories of ordinary people's extraordinary contributions to a democratic South African society, will continue to unlock our country's past for many generations to come, equipping our youth to be engaged and critical citizens. - 2.
+Musa W Dube was awarded the DTh, honoris causa, for having pioneered a new way of reading the Bible in pursuit of justice for all, including African women and peoples still suffering the consequences of colonisation, and for drawing on her discipline to fight HIV and Aids on the continent, being a prime example of socially engaged scholarship. - 3.
+Max du Preez was awarded the DPhil, honoris causa, for having ushered in a new era for Afrikaans reporting through his principled, uncompromising and courageous investigative journalism, serving as a critical voice for justice in South African society, and remaining a moral compass in our quest to safeguard our democracy. - 4.
+Trueman Thandabantu Goba was awarded the DEng, honoris causa, for his exceptional contribution to establish critical national infrastructure, his key role in growing and transforming South African civil engineering, his service as a thought leader taking national industry forward, and for ploughing back by showing aspiring young engineers the way to success. - 5.
 Glenda Elizabeth Gray was awarded the DSc, honoris causa, for her accomplished guidance leading the South African Medical Research Council, her pioneering research to improve the lives of those with chronic diseases, her revolutionary work in search of a solution to the HIV/Aids scourge, and her social impact, harnessing science to serve society. - 6.
-Peter Anthony Jones was awarded the DSc, honoris causa, for his trailblazing work advancing medical science and technology of cancer patients worldwide, and for exemplifying the innovative spirit to which every SU student should aspire. - 7.
+Peter Anthony Jones was awarded the DSc, honoris causa, for his trailblazing work advancing medical science and technology globally by pioneering epigenetics and expertly translating his discoveries into clinical treatments, offering new hope for millions of cancer patients worldwide, and for exemplifying the innovative spirit to which every SU student should aspire. - 7.
 Mervyn King was awarded the DCom, honoris causa, for his exceptional pursuit of more responsible, inclusive corporate governance, his contributions to improving corporate transparency and disclosure, his emphasis on businesses' social impact and long-term sustainability, and for serving as a role model of engaged citizenship and responsible leadership worth emulating. - 8.
 Thabo Cecil Makgoba was awarded the DTh, honoris causa, for serving as a moral compass to society by espousing the values of human dignity, mutual respect, justice and enduring peace, for his deep commitment to quality education for all, and for being the voice of reason that helps society navigate turbulent times.